SBCNY/Molecular-Biology-of-the-Cell/Update_history.md

 <b>Update history</b><br>
 <br>
+July 25, 2025
+- Updates in content and format of the explanation texts.
+- Updates in the arguments that can be submitted when running the application in command-line-mode

 June 6, 2025
 - For a brief introduction of our application we generated a website (www.iyengarlab.org/pathnet/) and added the link to the 'Tips'-menu.